AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 **- Commercial seller can not alter design and has to keep it in it’s original published form.</br>** **- Recognition of originators and designers AC8L and WB2CBA for their work on their site.**

-Because of minimum batch of 5 for the PCB order plus shipment, project is very well suited for the group build.
+Because of minimum batch of 5 for the PCB order plus shipment, project is very well suited for the group build or club projects.
 If anyone wants to make money out of it - you have my blessings and prayers for the success!

 I can only do a limited support and further development on best effort basis.